Stratford & Surrounding Areas

 17. Morrison Dam Conservation Area Trail, Exeter – 71108 Morrison Line, Exeter [coordinates 43.359744,-81.457726]

 From Stratford travel west on Perth Line 20 (becomes 83) for 30 minutes watch for signs.
 A 2-hour, year round trail perfect for hiking and snowshoeing.
-See the Ausable Bayfield Conservation Authority website for more information and specifically the Morrison Dam Conservatrion Area web page for a PDF brochure/map.
+See the Ausable Bayfield Conservation Authority website for more information and specifically the Morrison Dam Conservation Area web page for a PDF brochure of the South Huron Trail map.

 18. Ausable River Trail